 So, do not forget to carry these at the very least.
 As said above, gumboots are always handy for people riding bikes and tackling water crossings in spate.
 You should read tips for Carrying Clothes for Spiti Valley Trip.

 6. Carry tarpaulins & few waterproof bags

-Apart from the rainproof clothing, carrying small tarpaulins or water proof bags which will protect your clothes, luggage or electronic gear if the need arise especially when riding the bikes.
-Also, if you are planning to place the luggage on the top of car, it is a must have to be carried on a Ladakh trip.
+Apart from the rainproof clothing, carrying small tarpaulins or waterproof bags which will protect your clothes, luggage, or electronic gear if the need arises, especially when riding the bikes.
+Also, if you are planning to place the luggage on the top of the car, it is a must-have to be carried on a Ladakh trip.